-Biathlon requires first a set of jerks be performed 10 minutes with rest given and a return to the platform for the snatch set.
+Biathlon requires first a set of jerks to be performed for 10 minutes with rest given and a return to the platform for the snatch set.

 2 Kettlebells are lifted to rack position followed by jerk overhead and includes a drop with backswing through the legs for every repetition.
-Rest may be taken with Kettlebells in rack position.
+Rest may be taken with Kettlebells in the rack position.

 Single kettlebell is performed in the same manner with allowing one time to switch arms.

-The kettlebell is sent overhead to the lockout in one full motion with the drop coming down and going through legs for the backswing to return to top continuously.
-Rest may be taken only at the top in lockout.
+The kettlebell is sent overhead to the lockout in one full motion with the drop coming down and going through legs for the backswing to return to the top continuously.
+Rest may be taken only at the top in a lockout.

-The half and full marathon require full set of 30 and 60 minutes of work allowing unlimited multiple arm switching in the case of the single arm discipline.
+The half and full marathon require a full set of 30 and 60 minutes of work allowing unlimited multiple arm switching in the case of the single-arm discipline.

 Kettlebell Relay events would be Jerk only or Long Cycle in International events.

-Multiple team members each take a segment of the time to score repetitions for team total
+Multiple team members each take a segment of the time to score repetitions for the team total.

 What are the main kettlebell sport organizations?

 In your own words, what does it mean to achieve rank?

-The rank system can be seen as stepping stones towards success.
-Ranks set a great standard for creating motivation required for achievements that are rewarded with recognition.
+The rank system can be seen as a stepping stone toward success.
+Ranks set a great standard for creating the motivation required for achievements that are rewarded with recognition.
 It is a measurable mark of the indication that each rank achieved gives validation to the work, time and effort put forth which is exemplified by meeting the rank requirement.
 For those who keep striving and thriving, there are also endless possibilities beyond the ranks because records are made and records are exceeded all of the time.

 What are some of the things you think can/should be improved within the ranking system?

-Improve consistency and caliber of standards particularly within the Judging process.
-Especially at higher levels of ranks, quality and uniformity of requirements thoroughly understood and enforced.
+Improve consistency and caliber of standards, particularly within the Judging process.
+Especially at higher levels of ranks, quality and uniformity of requirements are thoroughly understood and enforced.